 In some cases, IHE recommends selection of specific options supported by these standards.
-However, IHE does not introduce technical choices that contradict conformance to these
+However, IHE does not introduce technical choices that contradict conformance to these standards.

-330 standards.
 If errors in or extensions to existing standards are identified, IHE's policy is to report them to the appropriate standards bodies for resolution within their conformance and standards evolution strategy.

 IHE is therefore an implementation framework, not a standard.
 Conformance claims for products must still be made in direct reference to specific standards.
-In addition, vendors who have

-- 335 implemented IHE integration capabilities in their products may publish IHE Integration Statements to communicate their products' capabilities.
+In addition, vendors who have implemented IHE integration capabilities in their products may publish IHE Integration Statements to communicate their products' capabilities.
 Vendors publishing IHE Integration Statements accept full responsibility for their content.
 By comparing the IHE Integration Statements from different products, a user familiar with the IHE concepts of actors and integration profiles can determine the level of integration between them.
-See IHE PCC TF-1: - 340 Appendix C for the format of IHE Integration Statements.
+See IHE PCC TF-1: Appendix C for the format of IHE Integration Statements.

-1.6.2 Relationship to Product Implementations
+345 1.6.2 Relationship to Product Implementations

 The IHE actors and transactions described in the IHE Technical Framework are abstractions of the real-world healthcare information system environment.
-While some of the transactions are traditionally performed by specific product categories (e.g., HIS, Clinical Data Repository, or Cardiology Information Systems), the IHE Technical Framework intentionally avoids associating functions or actors with such product categories.
+While some of the transactions are traditionally performed by specific product categories (e.g., HIS, Clinical Data Repository, Electronic Health record systems, Radiology Information Systems, Clinical Information Systems or Cardiology Information Systems), the IHE Technical Framework intentionally avoids associating functions or actors with such product categories.
 For each actor, the IHE Technical Framework defines only those functions associated with integrating information systems.
-The IHE definition of an actor should therefore not be taken as the complete definition of any product
+The IHE definition of an actor should therefore not be taken as the complete definition of any product that might implement it, nor should the framework itself be taken to comprehensively describe the architecture of a healthcare information system.